Contributor: David Kerner and Scott Thomas

 When low-frequency, high-consequence, “Black Swan” events occur, they can upset the carefully optimised system.

-Global energy competition is rendering resources ever tighter, leaving defense missions increasingly vulnerable to even small supply perturbations.
+Global energy competition is rendering resources ever tighter, leaving defence missions increasingly vulnerable to even small supply perturbations.
 The Pentagon’s response to energy shortages and increasing costs has been to pursue a variety of sustainability initiatives, including efficiency and conservation measures and alternative resources.

 Efficiency and conservation measures help harvest the low-hanging fruit, but while they are necessary and build resilience, these measures are not enough.
 Efficiency myopia may drive performance, profit, or savings over the short term, but eventually the low-probability, high-consequence events — critical material shortages or attacks on the electric grid — will threaten stability.
 For example, continuing to rely upon the least costly energy sources without systematically exploring and preparing to use alternatives would leave a military installation with few choices when the supply gradually or suddenly runs out.

-The current efficiency and conservation-based strategy is a necessary and promising start, but the Defense Department needs to expand its tool kit.
-It needs a management approach that focuses on exploring and preserving options, seeking diversity in energy uses, types, and sources, and monitoring energy supply and demand parameters at multiple scales.
+The current efficiency and conservation-based strategy is a necessary and promising start, but the Defense Department needs to expand its toolkit.
+It needs a management approach that focuses on exploring and preserving options, seeking diversity in energy uses, types and sources, and monitoring energy supply and demand parameters at multiple scales.